thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

   numbers)
 </code></pre>

 Notice how the function passed to <code>filterv</code> references <code>coll</code>, the variable in the surrounding function.
-In the function passed to <code>filterv</code>, we say that <code>coll</code> is in scope.
 Functions can reference anything surrounding them.
-A variable defined in a surrounding function, data <code>def</code>'ed in the program, a built-in function - these can all be referenced in a function.
-If this is confusing use unique names for all variables until you get the hang of it.
+A variable defined locally, a variable defined in a surrounding function, something <code>def</code>-ed in the program, a built-in function - these are all said to be "in scope".
+If a function uses the same name for a variable as one that is already in scope it won't affect either one.
+However, the variable name in the inner function will over-shadow the outer meaning it can't be referenced from within the inner function.
+Scoping can be a strange concept until you've worked with it.

-The repeating aspect of our sorting function will be accomplished by simply applying our sorting function again to each of our left and right groups.
+The repeating aspect of our sorting function will be accomplished by simply calling our sorting function again on each of our left and right groups.
 Defining a function in terms of itself?
 What a concept!

 Because concatenation is done only once at the end of our sorting function, we’ll wrap <code>concat</code> around the body of our function so that all the recursions take place before the concatenation.
-Also, the first element that we used to compare to the rest of our elements will need to be concatenated between the left and right groups.
+Also, the first element that we use to compare to the rest of our elements will need to be concatenated between the left and right groups.
 It must be placed in a vector because <code>concat</code> works on collections.
 Try <code>concat</code> with a naked scalar type and you’ll see it throws an error.

 <pre><code class="language-klipse">
 (concat [1 2 3] 4 [5 6 7])